ousia/iRaccoonShow/README.md

 Any help is appreciated.

 `swfc` has a bug with latest `lame` version.
-Until this is fixed in SWFTools, the workaround is to provide the .MP3 file to `iraccoonshow`.
+Until this is fixed in SWFTools, the workaround is to provide the .mp3 file to `iraccoonshow`.
 One needs to invoke `lame` directly such as in:

     lame -s 16 -m m -b 32 mypresentation-audio.wav mypresentation-audio.mp3

 <!-- If you know what you are doing, one could even set `-s 8`.
 But here you are on your own. -->

-## Compatibility issues
+## Compatibility Issues

 I think there are two main areas in with compatibility issues might arise: iRaccoonShow as the tool and Flash as the output format.